 One you have a vision for your project, then you begin the step-by-step process of bringing your vision to life.

-If you will in fact be shooting new footage, of course you'll need a camcorder.
+If you will in fact be shooting new footage, of course you'll need a camera.
 There is no perfect choice here.
 Use what you can afford and what makes sense for your project.
-Read this article for guidance:

 A lot of filmmakers will first figure out who they want to interview - the people who can best tell the story - and then they piece segments of those interviews together and place images over the voices.
 This is a very common technique in documentary filmmaking.